arthur-andre/DLAV-3DLOC/README.md

 - We also implemented the IOU loss and noted that the loss was noisy and was not going down.
 - We suggested that adding a distance notion (IOU->DIOU) would add slope to the loss and enhance training.
 - We tried to outperform this new DIOU loss by adding an aspect loss (DIOU->GIOU), penalising the box dimensions prediction error only if the IOU>0,5.

+To quantify the performance of our predictions, we used the known kitti metrics:
+- BEV (Bird's Eye View) AP: The BEV AP metric evaluates the average precision of object detection in the bird's eye view projection.
+It measures the accuracy of detecting objects in the top-down view of the scene.

+- BBOX AP: The BBOX AP metric calculates the average precision of object detection in 2D bounding boxes.
+It measures the accuracy of localizing objects in the image plane.

+- 3D AP: The 3D AP metric assesses the average precision of object detection in 3D space.
+It evaluates the accuracy of localizing objects in terms of their 3D position, size, and orientation.

+- AOS (Orientation Similarity) AP: The AOS AP metric measures the average precision of object detection based on the similarity of predicted and ground truth object orientations.
+It specifically evaluates the accuracy of estimating object orientations

 ## Dataset details
 The 3D object detection benchmark consists of 7481 training images and 7518 test images, comprising a total of 80.256 labeled objects.